A delicious experiment the whole family will love!

 I don’t watch much television – I’d rather be cooking, reading or spending time outdoors.
 Once in a while I do succumb, however.
 A couple of months ago, I was flipping through the channels looking for something worth watching and I paused at an infomercial for a microwave potato chip maker.
 It got me to thinking, “I can do that without a plastic gadget” … and the results are delicious!
 Use a mandoline (or sharp knife and steady hand) to create uniform, thin potato slices; soak in water or vinegar to remove excess starch, and then, in less than ten minutes you’ll have a bowlful of low calorie snacks.
-One of the things I love most is that you can cook up just one potato at a time, so you won`t have the rest of bag winking at you seductively from across the room.
+One of the things I love most is that you can cook up just one potato at a time, so you won’t have the rest of bag winking at you seductively from across the room.
 These chips are tasty on their own, plus they make the perfect guilt-free dippers.
 Speaking of dips, ditch the sour cream and use lowfat Greek yogurt – it’s fantastic for chips!
+Make this a fun science experiment to do with your kids by having them craft their own seasoning combinations and record the cooking times to compare crunch and colouring.
+You can also compare taste and texture of the no-fat versus low-fat versions (see bottom of the recipe for how to add a tiny bit of oil to the chiops if desired).

 - 2 medium russet potatoes